PlanktoScope/PlanktoScope/documentation/docs/operation/networking.md

 To add additional known domain names or IP addresses where Cockpit should be accessible, create and edit a file at `/etc/cockpit/origins.d/`, following the instructions/notes at `/etc/cockpit/origins.d/10-README` and referring to `/etc/cockpit/origins.d/20-localhost` as a reference example.
 For example, you can do this in the file browser at <http://planktoscope.local/admin/fs/files/etc/cockpit/origins.d/>, and you can view the instructions/notes at <http://home.pkscope/admin/fs/files/etc/cockpit/origins.d/10-README>, and you can view the reference example at <http://home.pkscope/admin/fs/files/etc/cockpit/origins.d/20-localhost> .
 To apply your changes, restart the PlanktoScope.

 To revert your changes back to the default list of known domain names and IP addresses where Cockpit can be accessed, we recommend deleting the files in `/var/lib/overlays/overrides/etc/cockpit/origins.d/` and then restarting the PlanktoScope.
 For example, you can do this in the file browser at <http://planktoscope.local/admin/fs/files/var/lib/overlays/overrides/etc/cockpit/origins.d/> .
+Then restart the PlanktoScope immediately.

 ## Change your PlanktoScope's name